0x5ubt13/kubenumerate/README.md

       --trivy-file TRIVY_FILE, -f TRIVY_FILE
                             Run trivy from a pods dump in json instead of running kubectl using your kubeconfig file --output OUTPUT, -o OUTPUT
-                            Select a different folder for all the output (default ./kubenumerate/)
+                            Select a different folder for all the output (default ./kubenumerate_out/)

 ## To Do

+- [ ] Clear all TODOs
 - [ ] Containerise
 - [ ] Add verbose flag